jakep-dev/gayar/README.md

 Use the `ng build --env=prod` flag for a single server production build.

-Use the `ng build --env=prod --output-hashing=none` flag for a cluster production build.
+Use the `ng build -prod --output-hashing=none` flag for a cluster production build.

 ## Running unit tests